tomjoht/tomjoht.github.io/pages/java/java-methods.md

 The `childAge.age` will then be equal to `6`.

-See the getter_and_setter2 example.
 The `this` keyword is important.
 Here's what's happening.
 When you use this, it refers to the object itself, so you're setting the instance variable.
 If you don't use `this`, then you set the class variable value.
 The `this` is a really common pattern.

 ## Main method